When living in a foreign country, you are bound to make cultural faux pas, mistakes, and other general errors.

 I’m sorry but could you take a picture for me please?

 Now that you know how to say sorry in Korean, you can start using it with other basic phrases like hello and goodbye.
-Remember that its usage is slightly different from how the word “sorry” is used in English, so listen to Koreans, watch Korean dramas, and try to see how the word “sorry” is used naturally in everyday Korean.
+Remember that its usage is slightly different from how the word “sorry” is used in English, so listen to Koreans, start with watching Korean movies, and try to see how the word “sorry” is used naturally in everyday Korean.